 The above chart was generated in PatBase Analytics, which offers instant analysis of unlimited PatBase records.
 It can run an analysis on millions of patent documents instantly, with no sampling applied.
 Analytics creates visually appealing reports to communicate results clearly and the Analytics Viewer allows PatBase subscribers to conveniently exchange this data between customers and peers.

 Why would Amazon be investing in Bladeless turbines?

 Often data centres depend on forced ventilation systems and air conditioning to maintain the temperatures and environmental conditions.
 The initial and continuing costs of installing and running these systems could significantly increase the cost of data centre operations.
-These forced air systems and air conditioning can lead to a significant amount of energy being wasted, and many choose to invest in Air Conditioning Repair to fix this.
 The environmental effects of data centres can be calculated by energy use and E-Waste generation.